mfoltz/Bloodcraft/README.md

 ## Features

 - **Weapon Expertise:** Enhances gameplay by introducing expertise in different weapon types and, in the case of unarmed, extra skills.
-Experience for this is gained per kill based on equipped weapon.
+Experience for this is gained per kill based for equipped weapon.
 - **Player Professions:** Adds various professions, allowing players to specialize and gain benefits from leveling the professions they like most.
+Experience for this is gained per resource broken, item crafted, or succesful catch.
 - **Experience Leveling:** Implements a leveling system to replace traditional gearscore and provide a greater sense of progression.
+Experience for this is gained per kill.
 - **Blood Legacies:** Players can increase their lineage in various bloodtypes, collecting essence and improving their potencies.
-Experience for this is gained per feed kill based on equipped blood type.
+Experience for this is gained per feed kill for equipped blood type.

 ## Commands